Coronavirus – Advice for governing bodies

 Your constitution should set out the arrangements for your AGM including when and how it should be held.

-The SFHA has developed an optional amendment in the new model rules to allow virtual AGMs and SGMs.
+The SFHA has developed an optional amendment in the Model Rules 2020 to allow virtual AGMs and SGMs.
 Earlier versions of the Model Rules require an AGM to be held within 6 months of the year end and require a ‘physical’ AGM to be held, they would not normally allow RSLs to hold a virtual meeting using remote technology.
-RSLs who have not adopted the optional amendment in the Model Rules allowing virtual general meetings have been concerned they may not be able to hold their AGM while the restrictions on public gatherings remain in place.
+RSLs who have not adopted the optional amendment in the Model Rules allowing virtual general meetings are concerned they may not be able to hold their AGM while the restrictions on public gatherings remain in place.

-If you decide to hold your AGM or SGM virtually using remote technology, there are a number of practical considerations to take into account including:
+If your rules allow a virtual general meeting and you decide to hold your AGM or SGM virtually using remote technology, there are a number of practical considerations to take into account including:

 - Access to technology.
 It’s important that all members are provided with the opportunity to take part in the meeting.
 You should consider the possibility that members may not have access to the required technology to allow them to participate.
 Where possible support should be provided to enable members who wish to take part to do so accordingly.